gopalkoduri/nerpari/README.md

 2.1.1 Steps
 ----------

+Data processing

+1. Get the wikipedia dump
+2. Index it to retrieve content of a page given it's title
+3. Get all the pages of Carnatic music

+To get all the pages of a topic, we can build a binary classifier that says if a given page is of Carnatic music or not.

+Methodology

-1. Get the sentences
+1. Get the sentences from a page
+2. Do anaphora resolution to turn all pronouns to proper nouns.
-2. Use openie-4.0 (or a similar system) to get (s, relational phrase, o) triples.
+3. Use openie-4.0 (or a similar system) to get (s, relational phrase, o) triples.
    Also try dependency parse features to compare with the results of reverb.
-3. Use WiseNet to disambiguate the relational phrases
+4. Use WiseNet to disambiguate/group the relational phrases
+5. Import the relations and entities into the ontology

 2.2 Traditional IE